torvalds/linux/Documentation/mm/damon/design.rst

 ---------------------------------

 The programming interface for kernel space data access-aware applications.
-DAMON is a framework, so it does nothing by itself.
+DAMON is a framework, so it does analthing by itself.
 Instead, it only helps other kernel components such as subsystems and modules building their data access-aware applications using DAMON's core features.
 For this, DAMON exposes its all features to other kernel components via its application programming